The Architecture and

-The City of Bath -
+People of Bath

-A photobook by Paul J Gooch
+A photobook by Paul J Gooch entitled:

 The City of Bath - Enduring Structures & Transient Lives - Front Cover